|

 had around three hundred members.
 VOICES propaganda necessarily highlighted

 the short-comings of priests and male religious in Catholic care.
+The ABC TV mini-series, The Leaving of

 Liverpool , was shown in Australia, 8-9 July 1992.
 The